 to prepare for careers as academicians and clinical educators.

 Fellows rotate on the PCOM Geriatric Nursing Home call schedule, and provide medical

 consultative services for inpatient geriatrics.
 The program enables regular interaction

 with multidisciplinary team members, such as nurse practitioners, speech, physical

 therapists and social workers.

-their PGY-3 year.
+of their PGY-3 year.
 Candidates are encouraged to sit for their family medicine board

 exam prior to entering the fellowship.
 After completion of the fellowship, and successfully